 Dear Rohini Gangwar,

-Showing arrogant superiority and disdaining others considering them unworthy is common.
-It happens in almost all companies.
-Such attitudes develop because of reasons like long service, outstanding academic qualifications, exclusive technical competence, closeness to the top boss, etc. Their brazen behaviour creates a devastating effect on the company's culture.
-People get demotivated and their demotivation, in turn, results in higher employee attrition.
+Showing arrogant superiority and disdaining others, considering them unworthy, is common in almost all companies.
+Such attitudes develop due to reasons like long service, outstanding academic qualifications, exclusive technical competence, closeness to the top boss, etc. Their brazen behavior creates a devastating effect on the company's culture.
+People get demotivated, and their demotivation, in turn, results in higher employee attrition.
 The top bosses are so self-possessed that they ignore the overbearing pride of such people.
-In some cases, they know the behaviour of these people but they ignore them for unknown reasons.
+In some cases, they are aware of the behavior of these individuals but choose to overlook it for unknown reasons.

 So, what is the solution?
-The solution is to downplay the bloated sense of self-worth of such people and move on.
-If you overthink their behaviour, you could get stressed.
-While cooking food, occasionally we get burns.
-Do we not ignore them?
-I know it is easy to advise to ignore the arrogance of others but during our employment, some stress is inevitable.
+The solution is to downplay the bloated sense of self-worth of such individuals and move on.
+Overthinking their behavior could lead to stress.
+Just as we occasionally get burns while cooking, do we not ignore them?
+It is easy to advise ignoring the arrogance of others, but some stress is inevitable during our employment.

 Is this person punctilious?
-I ask this question because punctilious persons expect punctiliousness in equal measure from others, and when others fail to do so, they become irascible.
+I ask this question because punctilious individuals expect punctiliousness in equal measure from others, and when others fail to do so, they become irascible.

-You are just three months old in the company.
-I could have suggested you inform the obnoxious behaviour of this superior to the top boss.
-But then how far he or she will be open to accepting this feedback is a point to moot.
+You have only been with the company for three months.
+I could have suggested that you inform the top boss of this superior's obnoxious behavior.
+However, how receptive he or she will be to accepting this feedback is a point to consider.

-Another option is to record her irascible behaviour.
-Whenever this lady becomes angry, write down when she became angry, why she became angry, against whom she became angry, etc. You will find a pattern in behaviour.
-Understanding the pattern is important.
+Another option is to document her irascible behavior.
+Whenever this individual becomes angry, record when she became angry, why she became angry, against whom she became angry, etc. A pattern in behavior may emerge, and understanding this pattern is crucial.

-One more corrective measure is to organise a training programme on how to create an interpersonal environment in the company.
-Before the training, give feedback to the trainer that though the training is conducted for all it is aimed at one person in the company.
-In my past training assignments, I have received such feedback.
+A further corrective measure is to organize a training program on creating an interpersonal environment in the company.
+Before the training, provide feedback to the trainer that, although the training is for all, it is primarily aimed at one person in the company.
+In my previous training assignments, I have received similar feedback.

-Last but not least, keep on watching her behaviour and identify her weaknesses.
-Find out whether the organisation is incurring losses because of her weaknesses.
-Gather evidence about the losses and maintain their record.
+Lastly, continue to observe her behavior and identify her weaknesses.
+Determine whether the organization is incurring losses due to her weaknesses.
+Gather evidence of the losses and maintain a record of them.

-Thank you and come back to this forum after a few weeks or months and inform the members of this forum on how you handled this situation.
+Thank you, and please return to this forum after a few weeks or months to update the members on how you handled this situation.

 Thanks,